peymanhr/LPIC-1/slides/block-devices.md

 The kernel assigns them names under `/dev`. like `/dev/sda`, `/dev/sdb`, `/dev/nvme0n1`.

 ### Character Devices
-Character devices are sequential access devices (like a **tape drive**, or a **network socket**) forces you to read data in order, from beginning to end.
+Character devices are sequential access devices (like a **tape drive**, or a **network socket**) that forces you to read data in order, from beginning to end.
 If you want data that’s in the middle, you still have to pass through everything before it.

-## Storage Systems
+## Storage Interfaces

 ### PATA (Parallel ATA)

-Also known as **IDE** (Integrated Drive Electronics) is an obsolete technology.
-It uses a parallel data bus with 40- or 80-wire ribbon cable.
-Devices in Linux appear as `/dev/hdX`.
+Also known as **IDE** (Integrated Drive Electronics) is an obsolete technology that uses a parallel data bus with 40- or 80-wire ribbon cable.
+IDE devices in Linux appear as `/dev/hd?`.

 * Used in Personal Computers
 * Max Devices per Port: 2 (master/slave)